 The legal action was instituted in spite of measures being put in place by Enviro-Fill to reduce the risks to the health and safety of the waste pickers.

 ‘Recycling should be done before waste reaches the landfill site,’ says Grobbelaar.
 ‘I don’t believe that a landfill site is the right place for the waste pickers to operate.’

-they should be included
+Pickers should be included in plans

 Waste pickers may be perceived by the uninformed as poor, dirty, uneducated and dangerous individuals and yet they are hard working, fiercely independent, self motivated people who bring with them a wealth of knowledge about the waste management stream and recyclable products.
 It is imperative that they be considered and included in future waste management plans and it is encouraging that the waste management industry seems to be doing this.

 It is clear that there is room for improvement in the working conditions of waste pickers and in the way waste is currently being managed but it is also clear that the waste management industry is actively tackling this challenge and while there is still a lot of work to be done and discussions to be had the outlook is predominately positive.